IamSreeman/IamSreeman.github.io/_posts/2024-07-10-my-ethical-beliefs-and-the-suffering-monster.md

 After the thresholds, I will follow negative utilitarianism.
 But before that, what kind of deontology should I follow?
 One option is to following [Kantian ethics](https://en.wikipedia.org/wiki/Kantian_ethics){:target="_blank"}, which is based on his [Categorical Imperative](https://en.wikipedia.org/wiki/Categorical_imperative){:target="_blank"}.
 One nice thing about the  Categorical Imperative is that all immoral actions are irrational because they violate the CI.
 This is something I think is intuitively true.
 A perfectly rational being will never do anything immoral.

 Tom Regan also follows Kantian ethics.
 But another option to define maxims is, as mentioned before, in the style of <a href="https://en.wikipedia.org/wiki/Rule_utilitarianism" target="_blank">rule utilitarianism</a>.
 I think there is not much practical difference in how we define these maxims.
 So, I don't have a preference.

+#### Proximity

+Peter Singer long ago made a famous argument called the <a href="https://www.philosophyexperiments.com/singer/" target="_blank">The Drowning Child</a>.
+The conclusion was that morality should not depend on proximity, whether it is spatial proximity or emotional proximity.
+If you can save 1 person in the USA who is right next to you, but with the same money, you can save 10 people in Africa who are not right next to you, then you should not care about spatial proximity.
+Similarly, humans have emotional proximity to dogs and cats but don't have for pigs or chickens, but that is irrelevant to morality.

+If the above is the claim, that is something I completely agree with.
+But very often, this claim is promoted as part of utilitarianism, which I dislike.
+Recently, this argument was rebranded into a movement called <a href="https://en.wikipedia.org/wiki/Effective_altruism" target="_blank">Effective Altruism</a>.
+Some people in this movement even believe absurd things like they can consume animal products daily if they donate a million dollars to save many animals because they would have saved more lives than they will ever eat in their lives.
+This is a reductio ad absurdum of utilitarianism.
+Imagine if someone kills 10 people near him and then saves 1000 people who would have died due to starvation.
+Does saving 1000 people justify killing 10 people?
+Of course not. ***That's basically like saying morality doesn't apply to rich people.***

+In Threshold Deontology, the logic used by Effective Altruism only works when we go beyond the thresholds and enter the realm of utilitarianism.
+We must do our deontological obligations, like not killing people.
+When we consider things we are not responsible for (like wild animal suffering, world hunger, etc.), then we should think in terms of Effective Altruism.

 ## The suffering monster